Metals · 2025

 +Is there Zinc in Columbus, OH tap water?

-Yes — Columbus, OH's 2025 Consumer Confidence Report lists Zinc at 0.256.
-Columbus, OH's 2025 Zinc measurement is below the federal limit of 5 (MCL).
+Yes — Columbus, OH's 2025 Consumer Confidence Report lists Zinc at 0.256 mg/L. Columbus, OH's 2025 report shows Zinc detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Zinc in drinking water?